Understanding Remgro’s statutory reporting on net profit

 Remgro strives to enable investee companies to fulfil their growth strategies and targets that achieves shared value for all stakeholders over the long term.
 The support we provide, irrespective of our level of influence, includes:

-- Strategic input
+- Strategic input and “thinking partners”

 - Capital allocation

-- Patient financial capital to support growth strategies
+- Financial capital to support growth strategies

 - Human capital in management support

-- ESG principles, targets and disclosure guidance
+- ESG targets, principles, and disclosure guidance

 - Dealmaking ability (environment for corporate transactions)